liam-wiltshire/talks/scaling-laravel/content.md

 - Every webstore then has at least one server attached to it - these could be game servers, mySQL servers, RCON etc.
  - Game servers phone home at different intervals depending on the account type, pulling down any commands to be run on the server.
 Other server types we push requests to, which is also something we're working on for Game servers.
  - But also you can buy directly in game via commands, so on top of the phone home, there are other API calls being made all the time
-- We have just under 650,000 servers
+- We have just over 710,000 servers

 ---